everx-labs/ever-abi/docs/ABI_2.1_spec.md

 - `fields` describes internal structure of the smart contracts data.

 ## Functions
+This section stays the same as in ABI 2.0

 ## Events
+This section stays the same as in ABI 2.0

 ## Data
+This section stays the same as in ABI 2.0

 ## Fields
+This is a new section introduced in ABI 2.1.
+It contains the list of all contract data and how it is packed.
+This section helps to decode contract data with TON-SDK function [decode_account_data](https://github.com/tonlabs/TON-SDK/blob/master/docs/mod_abi.md#decode_account_data)

 ## Types
+This section stays the same as in ABI 2.0

 ### `bool`